RELATES TO: KRS 309.133, 309.1335(1)(c), 309.134, 309.137

 (e) Written summary of experiences that are not formally or officially documented otherwise.

-(4) Comply with the provisions of this administrative regulation.
-Failure to comply shall constitute a violation of KRS 309.137(1) and shall result in disciplinary pursuant to that statutory provision.
+(4) A license holder shall comply with the provisions of this administrative regulation.
+Failure to comply shall constitute a violation of KRS 309.137(1) and shall result in disciplinary action pursuant to that statutory provision.

 Section 7.
 Carry-over of Continuing Education Hours, Prohibited.
 Continuing education hours earned in excess of those required under Section 2 of this administrative regulation shall not be carried over into the immediately following license renewal period.